 See my list of 15 travel must-haves to pack for every trip!
-These have been my travel essentials for the past 15 years of jetting across the globe and I never leave home without them.
+These have been my travel essentials for the past 20 years of jetting across the globe.
+I never leave home without them.

 Want help with your packing checklist to make sure you have everything needed for an enjoyable trip?
 These items are what set apart novice travelers from frequent travelers.

 A good backpack has quickly become one of my top essential travel items.
-I appreciate that brands like Tumi and Kate Spade are making backpacks for women that are extremely functional and fashionable.
+I appreciate that brands like Tumi are making backpacks for women that are extremely functional and fashionable.

 Though Tumi may be expensive, I can't rave enough about this brand.
-I've had my Tumi backpack for about 4 years now and have really put it through the ringer.
-It's really held up well and barely looks used.
+I've had my Tumi backpack for about 8 years and have really put it through the ringer.
+It's held up well and barely looks used.

 The materials are far higher quality than other copycat versions.
 If you want to invest in quality and know it will be years and years and years before your backpack needs to be replaced, Tumi is great.